valryon/valryon.github.io/_posts/2014-04-01-unity-timer.md

 - A duration (it will wait n seconds then execute the piece of code)
 - Repeat this timer until the object is destroyed or stopped
-- The clalback, a ``System.Action`` delegate to execute some code with a very simple syntax.
+- The callback, a ``System.Action`` delegate to execute some code with a very simple syntax

-Enjoy.
+Enjoy :).

 {% gist 9915075 %}